 The length of the bars indicates how much volatility the market experienced within the period, making it easier to identify periods of high or low activity.

-With the rise of quantitative and algorithmic trading strategies, bar charts are used extensively for backtesting and developing trading algorithms that rely on intraday volatility and price fluctuations.
-Bar charts provide the raw data for calculating volatility, moving averages, and other indicators commonly used in advanced trading systems.
+With the increasing use of quantitative and algorithmic strategies in India’s trading community, bar charts have become vital for backtesting and building models that depend on intraday volatility.
+They also provide raw data for calculating moving averages, volatility levels, and other indicators used alongside tools like the candlestick chart pattern to refine trading strategies.

-Candlestick charts have become popular, especially with the rise of technical analysis tools and indicators.
-Many modern trading platforms, including TMGM, offer advanced candlestick pattern recognition software, allowing traders to automate certain strategies based on candlestick patterns.
+Due to their intuitive nature, candlestick charts have become the standard in forex chart analysis.
+Many trading platforms, including TMGM, offer advanced candlestick recognition tools that allow traders to automate strategies based on candlestick signals.

 A variation of candlestick charts that smooth out price fluctuations by using modified open-close data, making it easier to spot trends and reversals.